Innocent-Alive/Super-Quiz/README.md

+<pre>
-# Super Quiz
+<h1> Super Quiz </h1>
 Super Quiz is a Python-based quiz application that allows users to take interactive quizzes with various question types, such as multiple-choice and true/false questions.
 The quizzes are stored as XML files in a designated Quizzes folder.
 The program offers a smooth user experience with the ability to retry incorrect questions and save quiz results to text files.

-<pre>
-## Features
+<h2> Features </h2>
-###Multiple Question Types:
+<h3>Multiple Question Types: </h3>
 Multiple Choice (MC)
 True/False (TF)

-### Quiz Management:
+<h3> Quiz Management: </h3>
 List available quizzes dynamically from the Quizzes folder.
 Automatically parse quizzes from XML files.

-### Interactive Experience:
+<h3> Interactive Experience: </h3>
 Tracks and displays score and completion time.
 Option to retry incorrect questions.

-### Results Management:
+<h3> Results Management: </h3>
 View quiz results at the end.
 Option to save results as a text file for future reference.

-## Project Structure
+<h2> Project Structure </h2>

 SuperQuiz/
 │